risk-first/website/docs/risks/Dependency-Risks/Reliability-Risk/Reliability-Risk.md

 **Threat:** An online service that you want to use doesn't publish [Service Level Agreements (SLAs)](https://en.wikipedia.org/wiki/Service-level_agreement) and therefore it's hard to build software reliably on top of it.

+**Threat:** People also suffer reliability issues!
+Staff can be sick or leave.
+This is a threat to the reliability of services you build.

 ### 2. Quality of Service (QoS)

 Often a service dependency can be responding quickly (i.e. have good availability) but still perform inadequately, perhaps with wrong or sloppy results.